Experienced Chicago Child Abuse Lawyer Sets The Record Straight

 What is Illinois doing to protect children?

 In Illinois, DCFS – in partnership with the Ann & Robert H. Lurie Children’s Hospital of Chicago and Diana Rauner, wife of Illinois Gov. Bruce Rauner – announced the start of the Illinois Early Childhood Court Team initiative in July.
-The so-called Safe Babies Court Project, which brings together DCFS and the Cook County Courts, was created to foster a better way to help babies and toddlers affected by trauma.
+The so-called Safe Babies Court Project, which bring together DCFS and the Cook County Courts, was created to foster a better way to help babies and toddlers affected by trauma.
 Officials say the effort will help families receive services to address basic problems and help children.

 The rise in the number of abuse and neglect cases is not only a troubling trend in Illinois.
 It’s happening across the country.
 Nationwide, the number of minors in child welfare system jumped to 7.2 million in 2015, up from 6.6 million in 2014.
 That’s according to the U.S. Department of Health and Human Services.